skynyrd/aws-csaa-prep-notes/services/EC2/EBS.md

     * Run a db
     * Use them any other way you would use a block device.
 * EBS volumes are placed in a specific Availability Zone, where they are automatically replicated to protect you from the failure of a single component.
+* EC2 instances and their EBS volumes must be in the same availability zone.

 ### Types